aeternity/protocol/GENESIS.md

-First of all, it forces us to use the same address scheme as Ethereum, i.e. an address is `KECCAK256(ECDSAPUBKEY(priv_key))[96:255]` or the rightmost 160 bits of the the public keys' Keccak-256 hash.
-But the current plan is to use EdDSA/ Ed25519 for signatures and use Blake2b instead of Keccak-256.
+First of all, it forces us to use the same address scheme as Ethereum, i.e. an address is `KECCAK256(ECDSAPUBKEY(priv_key))[96:255]` or the rightmost 160 bits of the the public keys' Keccak-256 hash, which goes against our current usage of EdDSA/Ed25519 for signatures and Blake2b instead of Keccak-256.
-(***TODO***: Alternative would be to support multiple signature schemes?
-How much would that increase verification effort/complexity?
-Or )

 Secondly, since tokens can be, and actually are, managed by smart contracts, we would have to replicate all these contracts, including state and dependencies, because private keys for smart contracts are unknown and thus preventing anyone from accessing the funds at a given address unless the contract is replicated.

-And much worse, it promotes private key re-use, which is akin to re-using passwords, just worse, especially given the context and the fact that now the security of users private keys rely on even more parties.
+It also promotes private key re-use, which is akin to re-using passwords, just worse, especially given the context and the fact that now the security of users private keys rely on even more parties.
 This something users should be weary of since it jeopardises their funds on all chains involved.

 ## Token burning